Shelley Sizemore

 wisea17@nullwfu.edu

-Zobia Akhtar is a Women’s Center Graduate Assistant.
-She assists the Women’s Center with communication and graphic designing, and is also currently pursuing a Masters in Counseling degree.
+Zobia Akhtar is the Program Coordinator for the Women’s Center.
+She assists the Women’s Center with communication and graphic designing, and has a Masters in Counseling degree.
 Zobia is very passionate about gender equality, the provision of safe spaces for individuals to express themselves, and playing her part for the betterment of the world however possible.

 Hometown: Karachi, Pakistan